meiosis97/StableMate/pkg/README.md

 ![](vignettes/figure/unnamed-chunk-13-1.png)

-These joint importance scores are better measurement of the overall goodness of predictors in constructing prediction models.
+These joint importance scores are a better measurement of the overall goodness of predictors in constructing prediction models.

 ## Make prediction with StableMate (or ST2)

-*stablemate* (or *st2e*) fits a regression model (using linear regression by default but can be other user defined regression methods), based on each ST2 selection.
+*stablemate* (or *st2e*) fits a regression model (using linear regression by default but can be other user-defined regression methods), based on each ST2 selection.
 Therefore, *stablemate* generates two regression ensembles corresponding to its two variable selection
 ensembles: one trained with predictive predictors and one trained with